Chapelle-lez-Herlaimont

 Chapelle-lez-Herlaimont (/fr/; El Tchapele) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 On January 1, 2018, Chapelle-lez-Herlaimont had a total population of 14,900.
-The total area is 18.10 km² which gives a population density of 820 inhabitants per km².
+The total area is 18.10 km^{2} which gives a population density of 820 inhabitants per km^{2}.

 The municipality consists of the following districts: Chapelle-lez-Herlaimont, Godarville, and Piéton.